xaynetwork/xayn_discovery_app/README.md

 ## Analytics :chart_with_upwards_trend:

-Our understanding of a privacy-friendly discovery app is that, as a rule, we do not process any of the _personal_ data you input in the App.
-The data within the App is deleted once you delete the App from your device.
-For the sake of undertanding user behavior, we track certain user actions anonymously.
-For full transparency, you can check an up-to-date [list of tracked events and properties](./application#analytics-) that shouldn't violate your privacy that is sent to the analytics platforms we utilize.
+Our understanding of a privacy-friendly discovery app is that, as a rule, we aim not to process any of your _personal_ data you input in the App.
+Once you delete the App from your device, all your personal data should be deleted.
+Even though it's our long term goal, for our beta version, we track certain user actions to understand the collective user behavior.
+For full transparency, you can check an up-to-date [list of tracked events and properties](./application#analytics-) that is sent to the [analytics platforms]((./application#analytics-platform-integrations)) we utilize.

 [top :arrow_heading_up:](#xayn-discovery)